RadicalxChange/www/src/site/media/blog/2022-09-08_plural-money-socially-provided-goods-and-the-principal-agent-problem.md

 date: "2022-09-08"
 title: "Plural Money, Socially-Provided Goods, and the Principal-Agent Problem"
 postHeader: "Plural Money, Socially-Provided Goods, and the Principal-Agent Problem"
-postAuthor: "Matt Prewitt, Glen Weyl"
+postAuthor: "Matt Prewitt, E. Glen Weyl"
 ---

 ## The problem with using money for socially-provided goods; and the problem with not using it